Codecsocean/mediaelement-snapshot/README.md

 features: [..., 'snapshot']
 ```

-That's it !, for more details about [install mediaelement plugin](https://github.com/mediaelement/mediaelement-plugins#installation).
+That's it !,

+For more details about [install mediaelement plugin](https://github.com/mediaelement/mediaelement-plugins#installation).

 ## Usage